Last modified on April 12, 2023

 We and the Members process your Data according to an explicit contract, the joint controllership agreement.
 Subject to this document is, how we and the Members process the data and how we work together in fulfilling any data protection request filed to us or one of the Members.
-The important part for you is, that we work together to fulfil any request by you and that we and the Members are contractually bound to provide reasonable cooperation, assistance and information in order to comply with your requests or complaints.
+The important part for you is, that we work together to fulfill any request by you and that we and the Members are contractually bound to provide reasonable cooperation, assistance and information in order to comply with your requests or complaints.

 To provide the Platform, we must process information about you.
 We do not have any automated decision-making, including profiling on our Platform.
 Here is how and which data we collect and process about you:

 1. Personal Data collected automatically in server logs

 When you visit the Platform, we record the following information: